krishnakeshan/open_math_processing/README.md

 # open_math_processing
-Software to recognise and process quadratic equations
+Open Math Processing is an Android library to recognise a quadratic equation from an image and output the roots to it.